WildWest-Productions/CloudKey-support/TERMS_OF_USE.md

 ## Usage:

- - You are allowed to use this Software for personal use — to legally store, and or legally sharing files, images, videos, or other data only for your personal use.
-Any other use is strictly forbidden.
+ - You are allowed to use this Software to legally store, and or legally sharing files, images, videos, or other data.
- - Do not use this Software (nor the Service) to copy, upload, download, and or share files and or other data unless you have the rights to do so.
+ - Do not use this Software to copy, upload, download, and or share files, images, videos and or other data unless you have the rights to do so.
  - You may be locked out from using this Software or the Service without apparent reason or notice.

 ## Your data: